adamkaplan/PiMarketMap/README.md

 PiMarketMap provides realtime visualization of U.S. market conditions, using a Unicorn pHAT and Raspberry Pi (A/B or Zero).
 It utilizes Yahoo Finance APIs to get the list of 30 stocks in the Dow Jones Industrial Average.
 It also fetches the current market values for those stocks, a subscribes to realtime streaming price updates.

-The day change state of all 30 DJI stocks are displayed using 32 RGB LED lights on the Unicorn pHAT.
-Stocks which are up for the current trading period, are green, stocks that are down are red, and stocks that have not changed are blue.
+The day change of [all 30 DJI stocks](https://finance.yahoo.com/quote/%5EDJI/components?p=%5EDJI) is displayed using 30 RGB LED lights on the Unicorn pHAT.
+The last two lights depict the Pound vs the US Dollar, and the Yen vs the US Dollar.
+Stocks which are up for the current trading day, are green.
+Stocks that are down are red.
+Stocks that have not changed value are blue.

 When an update comes in, the red/green/blue lights flash to a brighter saturation for a brief period before returning to the base color.

+The Dow 30 stocks are sorted by market cap such that the most valuable company occupies the first light, and the lowest value company occupies the last spot.
+The "first light" is the top-left light if you are holding the Pi such that the word "Unicorn" is on the left side.
+The lights progress down, and to the left.
+The 4th largest Dow component is the bottom light of the first/left column, and the 5th largest Dow component is the first light at the top of the second column from the left.

 ## Instructions for Raspbian Linux